 - Why have the organizers significantly increased the types of artificial reality (mixed, augmented and virtual) in conference sessions?

-- What is wrong with normal reality?
+- What is wrong with ordinary reality?

 - Why are there so many sessions (6) that feature some form of “microlearning?”

-These are questions that require deeper investigation.
+These are questions that require more in-depth investigation.